12344321-umer/p-plus-plus/README.md

 **Bison** is a parser generator.
 You write a grammar that describes the structure of your language and Bison generates C code that can take a token stream and build an AST from it.

 After parsing, a hand-written semantic analysis pass walks the tree and checks things like whether a variable was declared before it was used.
+The symbol table is scoped — variables declared inside a loop or if block stay in that block and are cleaned up when the block exits.

-The final output is a JSON object containing the AST and symbol table, which gets sent to the frontend.
+After semantic analysis, a hand-written interpreter walks the AST and evaluates every node — running loops, calling functions, binding arguments to parameters, and collecting printed output.
+The final result is a JSON object containing the output lines, AST, and symbol table, which the Node.js server passes to the React frontend.

 ---

+## Language Features

+- Integer and float variable declarations
+- All arithmetic operators `^+` `^-` `^*` `^/` `^%`
+- All comparison operators `==?` `<` `>` `<=` `>=`
+- Logical operators `aurBhai` `yaBhai` `nahi`
+- If, else, else-if blocks
+- While loops with break and continue
+- Functions with parameters, return values, and their own scope
+- String concatenation with `^+`
+- String length with `gintiBata`
+- String comparison with `==?`
+- Scoped symbol table — inner variables do not leak into outer scopes
+- Scientific notation for floats
+- Single and multi-line comments with `//` and `/* */`

+---

 ## Things You Can Try

 - Write a program with an undeclared variable and see the semantic error get caught
-- Write a syntax error (like missing `!!` at the end of a line) and see the parse error
+- Write a syntax error like missing `!!` at the end of a line and see the parse error
 - Look at the AST panel to understand how your code is represented as a tree
 - Check the symbol table to see all the variables your program declared and what types they are
+- Write a recursive-style function using a while loop and see the output line by line
+- Use `gintiBata` to measure a string and branch on its length

 ---